James O'Toole (mobster): The love triangle

-Mrs. Dorothy "Dottie" Barchard is described by Howie Carr as being "the premier moll of the Boston underworld in the 1950s and 1960s".
+Mrs. Dorothy "Dottie" Barchard is described by Howie Carr as having been "the premier moll of the Boston underworld in the 1950s and 1960s".
 At the time of her relationship with O'Toole she was still married to Richard Barchard, a little-known charter member of the Winter Hill Gang.
 Barchard was locked up at Alcatraz for his part in robbing a bank in Hammond, Indiana, with Whitey Bulger in November 1955.

 O'Toole and Dorothy lived together from January 1960 to February 1965.
 During that time, he fathered two daughters with Dorothy.
 In January 1965, Dorothy brought a suit against O'Toole for non-support of their two toddler daughters.
 It was not her own idea.
 She had applied for aid from the State, but officials had insisted that she name the father of her children.
 Otherwise, they said, she would not be eligible for assistance.
 Spike was arraigned on a morals charge for having two children out of wedlock with Dorothy.

 Dorothy Barchard was also involved with Joseph Barboza and criminal lawyer John E. Fitzgerald Jr. during this same period.
 Fitzgerald was later maimed by a car bomb while driving Barboza's car.
 Fitzgerald later told the FBI that his wife received a telephone call, in which the caller indicated that if Dorothy did not stop associating "with that guy" (O'Toole), that she and her children could be murdered.

 John E. Fitzgerald advised the FBI that, in addition, his wife received a telephone call in which the caller told his wife about the relationship between him and Dorothy.
 Fitzgerald was asked who made this statement to him, and the caller said, "I am not going to divulge the identity of this person, but I have given the identity of this party to Jimmy O'Toole, and he will probably be in trouble when he gets out of jail."
 Fitzgerald also said that when he investigated to see who made the incriminating telephone calls to his wife and to Dorothy Barchard, the Patriarca crime family tried to lead him to believe that it was O'Toole's friends; that he checked with O'Toole, and this was not so.

 After surviving the car bomb attack in Everett, Massachusetts in 1968, Fitzgerald left South Boston and moved to South Dakota, where he worked with the Small Business Administration and was later appointed judgeship.
 Frank Salemme was later convicted and sentenced to seventeen years for his involvement in the mistaken identity car-bombing.
 Co-conspirator Stephen Flemmi was also named in the indictment but after being arrested in 1975, the charges against him were dropped.